paich64/C64MEGA65/README.md

 * On-Screen-Menu via the MEGA65's <kbd>Help</kbd> key to mount disk images and to configure the core
 * Realtime switching between a 6581 SID and a 8580 SID
-* CRT filter: Optional visual scanlines so that the output looks more like an old monitor or TV
+* CRT filter: Optional visual scanlines via HDMI so that the output looks more like an old monitor or TV
 * Crop/Zoom: On HDMI, you can optionally crop the top and bottom border of the C64's output and zoom in, so that the 16:9 screen real-estate is better utilized and you have a larger picture.
 Great for games.